gotthardp/lorawan-server/doc/Integration.md

 First, follow the Azure guidelines to configure your IoT device:
  * Create a new Device, use *Symmetric Key* authentication and let the system to *Auto Generate Keys*.
+ * Optionally you may also define a *Shared access policy*.

 Then, open the lorawan-server web-administration and create an Application Connector:
  * *URI* is the IoT Hub *Hostname* with the `mqtts://` prefix